Lokke/azuracast-navidrome-webdj/README.md

-# Navidrome WebDJ for AzuraCast
+# SubCaster - Professional Streaming & Podcasting Software

-A browser-based DJ application for streaming to AzuraCast/Liquidsoap Harbor.
+A browser-based streaming application for live broadcasting and podcasting with Navidrome music library integration.

-## Features
+## 🎵 Features

 - Browse and play music from Navidrome
-- Real-time microphone input
+- Real-time microphone input with dynamic sample rate
 - Live streaming to Liquidsoap Harbor
+- Smart metadata management with priority system
+- Complete deck reset functionality
+- Browser audio compatibility
 - Crossfader and volume controls
-- Web-based interface
+- Professional web-based interface

+## 📄 License

+**⚠️ NON-COMMERCIAL USE ONLY**

+- 🆓 **Free for private/educational use**
+- ❌ **Commercial use strictly prohibited**
+- � **Commercial licensing may be offered in the future**

+See [LICENSE](LICENSE) and [COMMERCIAL-LICENSE.md](COMMERCIAL-LICENSE.md) for details.

+**Commercial Use?** Currently not available.
+Contact: felix@pielok.de

 ## Docker Setup (Recommended)